-Through authorized access in the Management Portal, you will be able to manage your Bizagi PaaS environments (e.g, testing or production) and apply the deployment package.
+Through authorized access in the Management Portal, you can manage your Automation Service environments (e.g, testing or production) and apply the deployment package.

-Notice that you should always import processes into the testing environment first, and only proceed to repeat the procedure in a production environment once behavior is verified and user-acceptance tests are successful in the testing environment.
+You should always import processes into the testing environment first, and only repeat the procedure for a production environment once behavior is verified and acceptance tests are successful in the testing environment.

-If you will be using a staging environment as described in the overview, then your deployment process cycle should consider: first importing into testing, then into staging and finally into production.
+If you use a staging environment as described in the overview, then your deployment process cycle should be: first importing into testing, then into staging and finally into production.

 Applying a deployment package should be properly planned, coordinated and communicated.
 It is recommended to schedule it for non-busy hours.

 For detailed information on this step, refer to Importing processes.

 Bizagi supports agile round trips to support continuous improvements in your processes.